Severe Toothache at Night: When Should You See a Dentist?

 Why Does Toothache Often Feel Worse at Night?

 When you lie down, blood flow to your head increases.
 This additional pressure around the jaw and teeth can amplify sensations of pain that may have been more manageable during the day.
-Additionally, at night there are fewer distractions — no work, conversations, or daily activities to divert your attention.
+Additionally, at night there are fewer distractions — no work, conversations, or daily activities to divert your attention — meaning you become far more aware of discomfort.

 Another contributing factor is that saliva production decreases during sleep.
 Saliva plays a protective role in the mouth, helping to wash away food particles and bacteria.
-With less saliva, any areas of decay or irritation may become more exposed.
+With less saliva, any areas of decay or irritation may become more exposed, potentially increasing sensitivity or discomfort.

 Finally, if you clench or grind your teeth during sleep (a condition known as bruxism), this can place significant stress on the teeth and jaw muscles, leading to pain that is most noticeable at night or upon waking.